causiq/sdk/README.md

 ## How to use

-In `./examples/webpack` is a sample for how to include it with webpack and serve using express.js:

 ``` javascript
 import Logary, { build, /* send, filter, */ getLogger, defaultTarget, Message } from 'logary'
 // Supply this for your own user